Steans Center > About > News > Online Community Engagement

 Online Community-Engaged Learning

-social justice issues of our times and hold space virtually for
+social justice issues of our times and to hold space virtually for

 collective learning, healing and calls to action.
 My hope is that these